CBC Blood Test

 What is a Complete Blood Count (CBC) Blood Test?

-Through this test, healthcare professionals can determine any abnormalities in a person's bloodstream, heart, or lung disease and use the findings to determine the next set of tests to conduct to narrow down the possible conditions a patient may have and rule out others.
+Through this test, healthcare professionals can also identify abnormalities in a person’s bloodstream, heart, or lung disease and use the findings to determine the next set of tests to conduct to narrow down the possible conditions a patient may have and rule out others.
+Furthermore, this blood test is essential for cancer treatment because it can help detect all these and more by just taking a small amount of blood from a patient.

 Printable CBC Blood Test